V4Fire/Client/src/core/component/watch/README.md

 ### bindRemoteWatchers

-Binds watchers and event listeners that were registered as remote to the specified component instance.
+Binds watchers and event listeners, added through decorators during the class description, to a specific component instance.

-Basically, this function takes watchers from a meta property of the component, but you can provide the custom watchers to initialize by using the second parameter of the function.
+Fundamentally, this function retrieves watchers from the component’s `meta` property.
+Additionally, you can supply custom watchers as an initialization parameter through the second argument of the function.

+This method contains some "copy-paste" segments, which are intentionally used to enhance performance, as this is a frequently executed function.